savethekiddes/RapydML-ng/README.md

 		<input>

 ##### Wildcard Elements/Tags
 `<*>` A special tag, its presence means that omitted tags are allowed in pyml as well (and will automatically be inferred to use <tag></tag> format.
-Without this tag, RapydML-ng will complain about any tags not specifically mentioned in the markup file.
+Without this tag, RapydML will complain about any tags not specifically mentioned in the markup file.

 ##### Example: